Rules & Regulations

 1. The following rules have been prescribed to ensure equal fairness for all competitors and participants in The Barrie Kiwanis Music Festival, which is hereinafter called "The Festival".
 The Barrie Kiwanis Music Festival shall be under the management of a Board of Directors, which is hereinafter called "The Board."

-2. All matters not dealt with in these rules shall be referred to The Board, whose decision on such matters shall be final and binding on all concerned.
+2. Submitting an entry to the Festival constitutes acknowledgement that you have read, understood and agree to adhere to the rules and regulations as outlined.
+All matters not dealt with in these rules shall be referred to The Board, whose decision on such matters shall be final and binding on all concerned.

 General Rules and Regulations